veralicona/REACT/README.txt

+Reverse Engineering with Evolutionary Computation Tools (REACT)

-Evolutionary Algorithm for Discrete Dynamical System Optimization
+REACT is an Evolutionary Algorithm for Discrete Dynamical Systems' Optimization

 === AUTHORS ===